-The SBCI is a small company that relies on skilled specialist professionals to meet its statutory objectives.
-There is a risk that the SBCI is not adequately resourced with the appropriate experience and expertise, resulting in failure to achieve its objectives.
+• The SBCI is a small company that relies on skilled specialist professionals to meet its statutory objectives.
+There is a risk that the SBCI is not adequately resourced with sufficient numbers of persons with the appropriate experience and expertise, resulting in failure to achieve its objectives.